Pratham070604/dice-roller/README.md

 This is a fun and interactive web application that simulates rolling a dice and displays the result along with the running sum.
 It uses HTML, CSS, and JavaScript to create a responsive and dynamic UI.

+Check out the live demo of the project at [Dice-Roller & Sum](dicerollersum.netlify.app).

 ## 🧩 Features

 * Roll a dice and get a random number between 1 and 6.